TuftsUniversity/high-usage-library-stats-alma-api/README.md

 **Dependencies:**

-    Note that this code is currently configured for Python 2.7, but I&#39;ve noted in
+    Note that this code is currently configured for Python 2.7, but I've noted in

-    the dependencies below and in various places in the code how to convert (refactor) this for Python \&gt; 3
+    the dependencies below and in various places in the code how to convert (refactor) this for Python\ > 3

    - Python 2.7

-   - use pip or another Python installation utility to install:

         - pandas (this also installs numpy)